NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 How do I change the slurm Suspend time on an active cluster?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You can modify a cluster’s slurm suspend time from the Resource Definition form prior to starting a cluster.
+You can modify a cluster's slurm suspend time from the Resource Definition form prior to starting a cluster.
 However if you want to modify the suspend time after a cluster is started, the commands must be executed by the